Pabiper/Sleep-Apnea/README.md

 From this Google drive link, you can see the sample data: https://drive.google.com/drive/folders/1-JiQKihFVLfssGcDizrpFCd1lpB_VfeD?usp=sharing

-`visit_1` folder contains the sample raw data from SHHS dataset visit_1.
+The `visit_1` folder contains the sample raw data from SHHS dataset visit_1.
 The patients' ID are: 77, 81, 82, 83, 84.

-`aout` folder contains the corresponding coupling matrices with the raw data using LRIA.
+The `aout` folder contains the corresponding coupling matrices with the raw data using LRIA.

 "shhs1_ahi_pruebas.xlsx" file contains the AHI level of total patients in SHHS dataset.